-Have you ever wondered why the Japanese incorporated Kanji, or Chinese ideograms, into their language?
-In this article, we'll explore the importance of Kanji and why they are indispensable in Japanese writing.
+Have you ever wondered why the Japanese incorporated Kanji, that is, Chinese ideograms, into their language?
+In this article, we will explore the importance of Kanji and why it is indispensable in Japanese writing.

-The Japanese language is a complex system that uses three types of writing: Hiragana and Katakana, syllabaries with 46 characters each (plus two obsolete ones), which together form around 104 syllables.
-In addition, there are the famous Chinese ideograms, the Kanji, which number over 8,000.
-In practice, a Japanese person needs to learn approximately 1945 Kanji to communicate effectively, and each of these ideograms can have several pronunciations, totaling 4087 different readings.
+The Japanese language is a complex system that uses three types of writing: Hiragana and Katakana, syllabaries with 46 characters each (plus two obsolete ones), which together form about 104 syllables.
+In addition, there are the famous Chinese ideograms, Kanji, which total more than 8,000.
+In practice, a Japanese person needs to learn approximately 1,945 Kanji to communicate effectively, and each of these ideograms can have several pronunciations, totaling 4,087 different readings.

-With Hiragana, you can write any Japanese word, as it covers all 104 syllables of the language.
-So why do the Japanese insist on using Kanji?
-Couldn't they simply use Roman characters or just Hiragana?
+With Hiragana, it is possible to write any Japanese word, since it encompasses all 104 syllables of the language.
+So, why do the Japanese insist on using Kanji?
+Couldn’t they simply use Roman characters or just Hiragana?
 The answer is a resounding NO!

-There is a logical explanation for the use of Chinese ideograms in the Japanese language, and it is related to one of the greatest difficulties in learning the language: the numerous homophone words.
+There is a logical explanation for the use of Chinese ideograms in the Japanese language, and it is related to one of the greatest difficulties in learning the language: the numerous homophones.

 Homophones are words that have the same pronunciation but different meanings.
-In Japanese, if you only use Hiragana, many words will have the same pronunciation and spelling, making them homonymous and difficult to understand.
+In Japanese, if you only use Hiragana, many words will have the same pronunciation and writing, becoming homonymous and making comprehension difficult.

 God x Paper x Hair

-Imagine Kanji didn't exist.
-How would you translate the phrase "かみです" (kami desu)?
-It would be practically impossible, because you wouldn't know the real meaning of "Kami".
-Now look at the same sentence with the Kanji:
+Imagine that Kanji did not exist.
+How would you translate the phrase “かみです” (kami desu)?
+It would be practically impossible, as you would not know the real meaning of “Kami.”
+Now, see the same phrase with Kanji:

 - (かみです) 神です = God